 UPDATE: A couple of folks asked me which build I used to test this.
 I originally tested it on SP4a, and later confirmed with a more recent build, 8.00.2187 (but not the latest one that’s available only to customers with support agreements).

-Edit: I have confirmed that this is still valid for the all versions of SQL Server 2012, and SQL Server 2014 - and even on Windows Server 2012 R2.
+Edit: I have confirmed that this is still valid for the all versions of SQL Server 2012, 2014 and the newly released SQL Server 2016, and even on Windows Server 2016 Technical Preview 5.

 If you recall one of my previous blog posts, titled Think Your Windows Administrators Don’t Have Access to SQL Server 2008 by Default?
 Think Again I exploited the fact that NT AUTHORITY\SYSTEM was granted membership to the sysadmin server role by setup in SQL Server 2008 R2 and below to gain access to a SQL instance to which I had no access, since as Administrator on the box I could launch a cmd session as NT AUTHORITY\SYSTEM with Sysinternals’ psexec utility.